Who or what inspired you to take up the piano and pursue a career in music?

 Where would you like to be in 10 years’ time?

-I have a passion for travelling and exploring different cultures.
+I have a passion for traveling and exploring different cultures.
 I always source new audio and visual material when I travel and construct little pieces of sonic documentary as I go.
 I hope in 10 years time my portfolio will consist of sounds and works inspired by all seven continents!

 Winner of Classical Music Rising Star Award at the inaugural 2015 London Music Awards, Australian-Taiwanese pianist Belle Chen has been enjoying a busy international schedule, performing a diversity of programmes ranging from classical piano recitals, chamber music recitals, to experimental collaborations with sound design, visual art, theatre, and dance.